Make a plan

 It might feel like working out meals for the next few days is going to take ages, taking time we just can’t afford in our busy lives.
 In reality though, it can save you time and money.
 Stopping now and spending 15 minutes to choose meals for the next couple of days will take the hassle out of the end of the day tomorrow.
 Instead of standing in front of the fridge for 10 minutes each day making a decision, use that time to cook, have a drink or just relax!

 The easiest way to get started is to see what you’ve got in the fridge that’s about to go out of date or has been sitting in there for a few days waiting to be used up.
-If you use our meal planner 7 day meal planner or write your own on a bit of scrap paper and put it on the fridge for everyone to see, you might inspire someone else to start cooking dinner!
+If you use our meal planner 7 day meal planner (1757 downloads) or write your own on a bit of scrap paper and put it on the fridge for everyone to see, you might inspire someone else to start cooking dinner!

 There are ready done meals planners out there if you need some help to get started or want someone else to look after you for a week or so because you’re particularly busy.
 Here are a few examples from Love Food Hate Waste, Netmums, Tesco, Sainsbury’s, Asda, Morrisons, M&S and loads more online.
 There’s also the online planners in the Love Food Hate Waste app and Sainsbury’s app so you’ve got everything at your finger tips.